SciML/ColPrac/README.md

 ### Unreleased Changes and -DEV

-Following the Collaborative Practices, when there are unreleased changes in the repository for an extended period of time the version number in the Project.toml should be suffixed with `-DEV`.
+Following the Collaborative Practices, when there are unreleased changes in the repository for an extended period of time, the version number in the Project.toml should be suffixed with `-DEV`.
 This makes it clear that there are unreleased changes.
 Which is useful for many things, including quickly understanding why a bug is still occurring, and working out if a bugfix may need to be backported.